ricco-venterea/ricco-venterea.github.io/_pages/quotes.md

 - The larger the circle of light becomes, the greater the perimeter of darkness around it. - Albert Einstein

 - Il bene si fa ma non si dice e certe medaglie si appendono all'anima, non alla giacca. - Gino Bartali

+- What one man calls God, another calls the laws of physics. - Nikola Tesla

+- Progress is not achieved by luck or accident, but by working on yourself daily. - Epictetus

+- You keep on learning and learning, and pretty soon you learn something no one has learned before. - Richard Feynman